Are the Colors Photoshopped In?

 The same reef can look completely different depending on how it is photographed.

 Available light from the surface may make everything look blue and flat.
-A close subject lit with strobes can suddenly show color and structure that were always there but not visible to the eye in that moment.
+A close subject lit with strobes can suddenly show color, structure, and detail that were always there, but not visible to the eye in that moment.

-That is one of the reasons underwater photography is so interesting.
+That is one of the things I love about underwater photography.
 It does not just record what you saw.
 Sometimes it reveals what you were looking at but could not fully see.

 The ocean hides things in plain sight.